Architecture of London: Late Baroque architecture: Wren's hospitals and The Queen Anne Churches

-Christopher Wren, the preeminent architect of this period, was tasked with the design of two new military hospitals; the Royal Hospital Chelsea for army veterans completed in 1692, and the Greenwich Hospital (latterly known as the Old Royal Naval College) completed in 1712.
-Royal Hospital Chelsea is one of Wren's more restrained works, with its red brick facades resembling long residential terraces.
-It nonetheless has a fine chapel and great hall with decorative interiors.
-In contrast, Old Royal Naval College with its ornate Painted Hall, St Paul's Chapel and symmetrical east and west wings that frame Queens House by Inigo Jones is widely considered the crowning glory of the English Baroque movement.
-Now a UNESCO World Heritage Site, the site is described as "the finest and most dramatically sited architectural ensemble and landscape ensemble in the British Isles."
+Christopher Wren, as well as presiding over London's post-fire reconstruction, was also tasked with the design of two new military hospitals: the Royal Hospital Chelsea for army veterans completed in 1692, and the Greenwich Hospital (latterly known as the Old Royal Naval College) completed in 1712.
+Royal Hospital Chelsea is one of Wren's more restrained works, with its red brick facades resembling long residential terraces, but it nonetheless has a fine chapel and great hall with decorative interiors.
+In contrast, Old Royal Naval College is a truly opulent baroque design, which is widely considered to be the pinnacle of the English Baroque style.
+This is exemplified by the famous Painted Hall, with its elaborate Baroque painted walls and ceiling by James Thornhill, who worked on the room between 1707 and 1726, the largest painted ceiling and interior in Britain.